Hometown: Cedar Falls, Iowa

 Ben Limback was officially named head men's basketball coach at Concordia University in March of 2013.
-Limback completed his fifth season as head coach at his alma mater in 2017-18.
+Limback completed his sixth season as head coach at his alma mater in 2018-19.

 Limback, a 1999 Concordia graduate and native of Cedar Falls, Iowa, spent nine years as the head coach at CU-Ann Arbor prior to taking over in Seward.
 Limback, who also served as the school’s director of admissions from 2010-12 and its athletics director from 2009-2011, is the Cardinals’ all-time winningest men’s basketball head coach with 115 victories.
 He earned Wolverine-Hoosier Athletic Conference Coach of the Year honors in 2007 and was recognized as the WHAC Champions of Character Coach by the NAIA in both 2009 and 2010.
 In 2007, Limback led CU-Ann Arbor to its first-ever Concordia Invitational Tournament title.
 In 2014 Limback became the first coach in CIT history to win championships at two different schools.